mafm/ledger.fs/README.md

 ## Status

-I will soone be using this program on a regular basis to do real work.
+I'm about to use this software on a regular basis to do real work.
 I have been using [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis.
 I believe that what _has_ been implemented is more or less correct.
 However, this program hasn't been extensively tested, so use it at your own risk.

 Lots of useful easy-to-implement features have not yet been implemented.
-I am currently (July 2015) attempting to get this working, and plan to add asap:
+I am currently (July 2015) attempting to get this working, and plan to add the following features asap:
-- Excel-formatted reports - the python version did this
+- Excel-formatted reports ([ledger.py](https://github.com/mafm/ledger.py/) had this)
 - multi-currency support
 - multi-entity support

-The complexity of the code in python was past the point where I was really happy adding the multi-currency/multi-entity features in python.
-Working in FSharp is dramatically more pleasant.

 ## Origins